 Below are some of the things you should consider if you are getting a second dog;

 You should first take your dog to a playdate before choosing him a companion.
-This way, you will be able to monitor the kind of energy he can relate with well.
+This way, you will be able to monitor the kind of energy he can relate to well.
 It is also important to look at how your dog reacts to the other dogs and choose the one he plays with the most.
 This will be easy to help you choose the best dog to stay with the first one.

 It is important to look at the breed and history of the second dog before actually taking him home with you.
 You may want to make sure that the dog has the best experience in socializing, unlike your dog at home.
 This will make it easier to train your reactive dog as the second one will provide a comfortable environment for him to adapt.

 Make sure that your first dog can tolerate the second one.
-This means that getting a second dog is going to need you to employ a lot of time and efforts before getting the best partner for your first dog.
+This means that getting a second dog is going to need you to employ a lot of time and effort before getting the best partner for your first dog.